 Therefore, leadership assessment needs to pay equal attention to the environmental conditions where these potential leaders will be assigned to work.
-Prior to the assessment of individual qualifications, work has to be done in analysing the factors contributing to the sub-standard performance of specific organisations.
+Prior to the assessment of individual qualifications, effort has to be undertaken in analysing the factors contributing to the substandard performance of specific organisations.
 In other words, leadership assessment is also about organisational diagnosis.